buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Entities/IfcMaterialLayer.md

 # IfcMaterialLayer

 _IfcMaterialLayer_ is a single and identifiable part of an element which is constructed of a number of layers (one or more).
-Each _IfcMaterialLayer_ has a constant thickness and is located relative to the referencing _IfcMaterialLayerSet_ along the material layer set base (MlsBase).
+Each _IfcMaterialLayer_ has a constant thickness and is located relative to the referencing _IfcMaterialLayerSet_ along the material layer set base (MlsBase).<!-- end of definition -->

 Air gaps within a material layer set are represented as an _IfcMaterialLayer_ with the attribute _IsVentilated_ having the value TRUE or UNKNOWN.
 Such air gaps shall be interpreted as voids (not having a material).